sapcc/elektra/README.md

 Elektra
 =================

-A new service based Converged Cloud dashboard.
+Elektra is an opinionated Openstack Dashboard for Operators and Consumers of Openstack Services.
+It additionally offers

 Prerequisites
 -------------
 1. OpenStack Dev setup
 2. installed postgres database

 Install
 -------
-this is work in progress so no guarantee of completeness ;-)

 1. bundle install
 2. copy env.sample to .env and adjust the values